Skip to main content

 The Space

 Basils sits at 216 Johnny Mercer Blvd, a well-trafficked corridor on Wilmington Island that serves the residential community rather than tourists hunting for a dining destination.
 Expect a casual, counter-service or deli-style layout rather than table-service formality.
-The physical scale is small and functional, which means it works leading for groups of two to four.
+The physical scale is small and functional, which means it works well for groups of two to four.
 Larger parties may find the room tight.
 If you are planning a celebratory dinner or a business meal requiring privacy and polish, this is not the format for that.
 Come for what it is: a neighbourhood spot that takes its food seriously without taking itself seriously.

 Is the Food Worth Ordering?